 - 1. A spreadsheet is reviewed daily and weekly by SLT. - 2.
 Contact is made with parents on the first day of absence for any pupil absence not reported.
-'N' codes are used to indicate that the pupil is absent for a reason not yet provided; these N codes are reported to the SLT and attendance champions daily and information recorded on Bromcom and CPOMS as needed. - 3.
+'N' codes are used to indicate that the pupil is absent for a reason not yet provided; these N codes are reported to the SLT and attendance champion daily and information recorded on Bromcrom and CPOMS as needed. - 3.
 Contact is made to the parents of any pupils marked using the N code.
 Any N codes not established after a week are recorded as an unauthorised absence. - 4.
-If a pupil's attendance falls to 96 percent, the parent will receive a notification message via the school's online system.
-Attendance will continue to be monitored weekly.

-- 5. If a pupil's attendance falls below 90 percent, a letter is sent home explaining that the pupil's attendance is now being monitored, and an attendance champion contacts the parents to discuss this. - 6.
-The pupil's attendance is monitored for two weeks and, if attendance does not improve after this time, parents are required to attend a meeting in school with either the Key Stage Leader or an attendance champion and set targets for their child.
+If a pupil's attendance falls to 96 percent, the attendance champion makes a phone call home to discuss this with parents, if necessary. - 5.
+If a pupil's attendance falls below 90 percent, a letter is sent home explaining that the pupil's attendance is now being monitored, and the attendance champion contacts the parents to discuss this. - 6.
+The pupil's attendance is monitored for two weeks and, if attendance does not improve after this time, parents are required to attend a meeting in school with either the Key Stage Leader or the attendance champion and set targets for their child.
 If parents are unwilling to cooperate, or are genuinely unable to attend, a referral may be required to the local education welfare champion (EWO), who will then conduct a home visit. - 7.
 After the two-week monitoring period, and if targets are met, a letter is sent home from the SLT to congratulate the pupil and their parents on improving attendance.
-Monitoring and communication with the parents continue until attendance stabilises to 96 percent. - 8.
-If targets are not met, an attendance champion may make a referral to the EWO.
+Monitoring and communication with the parents continues until attendance stabilises to 96 percent. - 8.
+If targets are not met, the classroom teacher makes a referral to the EWO.
 Education welfare protocol is followed, and a parental contract is drawn up.
-A fourweek monitoring period is established and, if there are no improvements, a final written warning is issued to the parents if there is no improvement after an additional four weeks, a fixed-penalty notice is issued.
+A four-week monitoring period is established and, if there are no improvements, a final written warning is issued to the parents if there is no improvement after an additional four weeks, a fixed-penalty notice is issued.

-This policy was adopted on: February 2023
+This policy was adopted on: September 2024

 Review Cycle: Annually

-This policy was subsequently reviewed: February 2024
+This policy was subsequently reviewed:

-February 2025